Illinois not alerted to early clues in womb-cutting case

 Strokosch said the Department of Children and Family Services was alerted by someone required by law to contact the department about suspected abuse or neglect, but he couldn't say who contacted the agency.

-However, that was after Chicago police had connected Figueroa and her daughter to Ochoa-Lopez's disappearance.
+However, that was after Chicago police had connected Figueroa to Ochoa-Lopez's disappearance.

 Chicago Police Superintendent Eddie Johnson said police learned Ochoa-Lopez was missing when her husband reported it on April 24.
 On May 7, Chicago police learned from one of Ochoa-Lopez's friends that she had been communicating via a private Facebook group with Figueroa about buying clothing.
 Police then went to Figueroa's home, where her 24-year-old daughter eventually told them her mother had recently had a baby.